4. Generating Host Reports¶

 To add your company or agency logo to the report, use the Reporting Options tab within the Options Panel.

-The JSON report is useful for importing the results into another system, such as a SIEM.
+The “All Items JSON” report is useful for importing the results into another system, such as a SIEM.
 It is a JSON array with each element being a data item that was collected by Cyber Triage®.
-For example, the first entry could be for a Startup Item or a Program Run entry.
+For example, the first entry could be for a Startup Item or a Process entry.

-The CSV report contains timeline data.
-It has one row for each event and this report can then be imported into other timeline tools, such as Excel.
+The “All Items in CSV (Timeline)” report contains one row per collected item.
+It can be imported into other timeline tools.